 Course Code EDU121

 Course Title Pedagogy of Social Studies-I

 Type of course Theory

 LTP 3 0 0

 Credits 3

 Course pre-requisite

 Course Objectives After the completion of the course, students will be able to:

 (CO) 1.
 Explain the integration of S.St. with other school subjects.

 2. Explain writing of instructional objectives in behavioral terms as

 per Bloom's Taxonomy.

 3. Understand various pedagogical approaches of S.St.

-4. Understand the concept of curriculum of S.St.
+and the same of th 4.
+Understand the concept of curriculum of S.St.

 5. Understand qualities of a Social Studies Teacher.

 1/4 6.
 Prepare micro lesson plans.